Roku (NASDAQ:ROKU) Shares Gap Down to $102.88

-ROKU has been the subject of a number of research reports.
-Needham & Company LLC upped their price target on shares of Roku from $85.00 to $100.00 and gave the stock a “buy” rating in a research report on Thursday, September 7th.
-Susquehanna upped their price objective on shares of Roku from $95.00 to $100.00 and gave the company a “positive” rating in a research report on Thursday, November 2nd.
-Rosenblatt Securities upped their price objective on shares of Roku from $70.00 to $83.00 and gave the company a “neutral” rating in a research report on Thursday, September 7th.
-Citigroup reduced their price target on shares of Roku from $100.00 to $78.00 and set a “neutral” rating on the stock in a research report on Wednesday, September 27th.
-Finally, DA Davidson increased their price target on shares of Roku from $100.00 to $102.00 and gave the stock a “buy” rating in a research report on Thursday, September 7th.
-Three research analysts have rated the stock with a sell rating, thirteen have issued a hold rating and ten have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company has an average rating of “Hold” and a consensus target price of $84.30.
+A number of equities analysts recently commented on ROKU shares.
+Seaport Res Ptn reaffirmed a “neutral” rating on shares of Roku in a research note on Friday, October 6th.
+JPMorgan Chase & Co. raised their price objective on shares of Roku from $95.00 to $100.00 and gave the stock an “overweight” rating in a research note on Thursday, September 7th.
+Citigroup cut their target price on shares of Roku from $100.00 to $78.00 and set a “neutral” rating for the company in a research report on Wednesday, September 27th.
+Susquehanna increased their target price on shares of Roku from $95.00 to $100.00 and gave the stock a “positive” rating in a research report on Thursday, November 2nd.
+Finally, Truist Financial cut their target price on shares of Roku from $80.00 to $70.00 and set a “hold” rating for the company in a research report on Monday, October 23rd.
+Three research analysts have rated the stock with a sell rating, thirteen have assigned a hold rating and ten have given a buy rating to the stock.
+According to MarketBeat, Roku currently has an average rating of “Hold” and an average price target of $84.30.

-Roku (NASDAQ:ROKU – Get Free Report) last posted its quarterly earnings data on Wednesday, November 1st.
-The company reported ($2.33) EPS for the quarter, missing analysts’ consensus estimates of ($1.91) by ($0.42).
-Roku had a negative return on equity of 34.61% and a negative net margin of 25.79%.
-The firm had revenue of $912.02 million during the quarter, compared to analyst estimates of $856.98 million.
-During the same period in the prior year, the business posted ($0.88) EPS.
-The company’s revenue for the quarter was up 19.8% on a year-over-year basis.
-Analysts expect that Roku, Inc. will post -5.01 EPS for the current year.
+Roku (NASDAQ:ROKU – Get Free Report) last announced its quarterly earnings data on Wednesday, November 1st.
+The company reported ($2.33) earnings per share for the quarter, missing the consensus estimate of ($1.91) by ($0.42).
+Roku had a negative net margin of 25.79% and a negative return on equity of 34.61%.
+The business had revenue of $912.02 million during the quarter, compared to analyst estimates of $856.98 million.
+During the same quarter in the prior year, the company earned ($0.88) earnings per share.
+The company’s quarterly revenue was up 19.8% on a year-over-year basis.
+On average, equities research analysts expect that Roku, Inc. will post -5.01 EPS for the current year.

-In other Roku news, SVP Gilbert Fuchsberg sold 3,903 shares of the stock in a transaction that occurred on Thursday, November 16th.
-The shares were sold at an average price of $89.03, for a total value of $347,484.09.
-Following the completion of the sale, the senior vice president now owns 36,660 shares in the company, valued at approximately $3,263,839.80.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-In other Roku news, insider Gidon Katz sold 4,455 shares of the stock in a transaction that occurred on Wednesday, November 15th.
-The shares were sold at an average price of $90.00, for a total value of $400,950.00.
-Following the completion of the sale, the insider now owns 16,149 shares in the company, valued at approximately $1,453,410.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, SVP Gilbert Fuchsberg sold 3,903 shares of the stock in a transaction that occurred on Thursday, November 16th.
-The stock was sold at an average price of $89.03, for a total transaction of $347,484.09.
-Following the completion of the sale, the senior vice president now owns 36,660 shares of the company’s stock, valued at approximately $3,263,839.80.
+In other Roku news, CAO Matthew C. Banks sold 8,480 shares of the stock in a transaction on Thursday, November 16th.
+The shares were sold at an average price of $89.03, for a total value of $754,974.40.
+Following the sale, the chief accounting officer now directly owns 11,331 shares in the company, valued at $1,008,798.93.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+In other Roku news, CAO Matthew C. Banks sold 8,480 shares of the stock in a transaction on Thursday, November 16th.
+The shares were sold at an average price of $89.03, for a total value of $754,974.40.
+Following the sale, the chief accounting officer now directly owns 11,331 shares in the company, valued at $1,008,798.93.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, CAO Matthew C. Banks sold 2,296 shares of the stock in a transaction on Friday, November 3rd.
+The stock was sold at an average price of $85.03, for a total transaction of $195,228.88.
+Following the completion of the sale, the chief accounting officer now owns 3,100 shares in the company, valued at $263,593.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 46,209 shares of company stock valued at $4,086,461.
+Over the last three months, insiders have sold 46,209 shares of company stock worth $4,086,461.
 Company insiders own 13.63% of the company’s stock.

 Institutional Investors Weigh In On Roku